Miami vs. Washington State Sun Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 - Miami's games this year have gone over the point total five times in 12 opportunities (41.7%).

-- Miami is 6-2 against the spread and 6-2 overall when the team amasses over 378.9 yards.
+- Miami is 6-2 against the spread and 6-2 overall when the team totals over 378.9 yards.

 - This year, the Hurricanes have 17 turnovers, 10 fewer than the Cougars have takeaways (27).